YinHK-gameDev/unity-learn/user interface/TMPro/README.md

 You can also import the TMP Examples & Extras package to help you learn TextMesh Pro.

+### Getting started
+The TextMesh Pro package is included in the Unity Editor.
+You do not need to install it.

+You can switch to other versions of TextMesh Pro from the Packages Window.

+To use TextMesh Pro, you must import the TMP Essential Resources package (see the next section).

+You can also import the TMP Examples & Extras package to help you learn TextMesh Pro.

 ### Importing required resources into projects

 To use TextMesh Pro in your projects, you need to import the **TMP Essential Resources**.